NicoleBIA/Cereal-Market-Evolution/Behavioral_Spotlight/Bogo_Probability_Lift.md

 ---

+## 📈 Hypothetical Impact Example

+While a 1.02x lift may seem modest, in high-volume environments it can result in significant revenue gains.
+For example:

+- If a retailer generates **$15 million** annually in cereal sales across all stores...
+- And 20% of those sales are tied to **BOGO promotions** ($3 million),
+- Then a **2% lift in BOGO-triggering likelihood** could impact $60,000+ in sales behavior annually — not including potential **inventory efficiencies**, **repeat buyer retention**, or **margin optimization** from targeted promo timing.

+ Even small behavioral shifts can create **large financial ripple effects** when scaled across national operations.

+ ---

 ## Strategic Implications

 - A 1.02x lift may **seem small**, but over **millions in sales volume**, this 2% increase can **meaningfully shift promotion planning.**